Billie1717/ColIVTurnover_Simulations/README.md

 <ins>Main_mmodel:</ins>

 The files required to run the simulations and a simplified commented input script.
+There is also a description in 'readme' of the useful outputs that this lammps script will produce.

 <ins>Inputs_trajectories:</ins>